Anthuleni Katha: Plot

 Saritha (Jaya Prada) is a working woman in a poor family.
-She works hard to support her widowed sister, unmarried sister, her blind younger brother, her mother, her drunkard brother Murthy (Rajinikanth) and his family.
+She works hard to support her widowed sister, unmarried sister, blind younger brother, her mother, and her drunkard brother Murthy (Rajinikanth) along with his family.
 Her father abandons the family and goes on a pilgrimage.
-Her brother not only does not take responsibilities, but also creates additional problems for her.
+Not only does her brother not take responsibilities, but he also creates additional problems for her.

 She has a longtime boyfriend, who wants to marry her, but she doesn't because of her commitment to her family.
 His eyes now wander to Saritha's widowed younger sister (Sripriya), who reciprocates his feelings.
 Saritha, after reading her boyfriend's love letter to her sister, arranges for them to get married, thus giving up her chance of having a life with him.
 She eventually accepts a marriage proposal of her boss (Kamal Haasan), when she realises that her brother has become responsible enough to take care of her family.
 She also helps her distressed friend, played by Phataphat Jayalaksmi to settle in life.
-She decides to resign from hard work, but could not as the result of the turning point in a typical Balachandar style climax.
+She decides to resign from hard work, but could not as the result of the turning point in the climax.